buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricConstraintResource/Entities/IfcGridAxis.md

 ### PartOfW
 If provided, the _IfcGridAxis_ is part of the _WAxes_ of _IfcGrid_.
 { .change-ifc2x3}
-> IFC2x3 CHANGE&nbsp; New inverse attribute.
+> IFC2x3 CHANGE  New inverse attribute.

 ### PartOfV
 If provided, the _IfcGridAxis_ is part of the _VAxes_ of _IfcGrid_.
 { .change-ifc2x3}
-> IFC2x3 CHANGE&nbsp; New inverse attribute.
+> IFC2x3 CHANGE  New inverse attribute.

 ### PartOfU
 If provided, the _IfcGridAxis_ is part of the _UAxes_ of _IfcGrid_.
 { .change-ifc2x3}
-> IFC2x3 CHANGE&nbsp; New inverse attribute.
+> IFC2x3 CHANGE  New inverse attribute.

 ### HasIntersections
 The reference to a set of <IfcVirtualGridIntersection's, that connect other grid axes to this grid axis.
 { .change-ifc2x3}
-> IFC2x3 CHANGE&nbsp; New inverse attribute.
+> IFC2x3 CHANGE  New inverse attribute.

 ## Formal Propositions